Using keywords to highlight and filter

 To add a keyword click on the field and type your keyword then press CommaEnter, or Tab.
 You will know the keyword has been created when it turns into a pill.

-﹗Note: Amplified's keyword filters use automatic stemming so when you write "meter" we will include meter, meters, metered, metering, etc. without you needing to write each one out or use a wildcard
+Amplified's keyword filters use automatic stemming for highlighting and searching.
+For example, when you write "meter" Amplified will automatically include meter, meters, metered, metering, etc. so you don't need to.
+However, the keyword highlight counts only reflect exact matches.

-📝 Example: What happens if you add "meter" and a patent does not contain "meter" but includes "metered"?
-The patent will be included in your filtered results because of auto-stemming.
-However, the highlight count will say 0 because no exact matches were found.
+📝 Example: What happens if you add "meter" and a patent does not contain "meter" but does include "metered"?
+The patent will be included in your filtered results and you'll see "metered" in your relevant text snippets because of auto-stemming.
+However, the highlight count will still say 0 because no exact matches were found.

 When you add more than one keyword Amplified will automatically apply Boolean logic and multi-color highlighting.